 - Children (8-16 years): 4€.

 - Free on the 27th of April, holiday of the Lady of Montserrat.

 Montserrat is quite a small monastic complex, therefore the gastronomic offer is quite limited.
 However, you have three different choices when it comes to eat:

 Montserrat is quite a small monastic complex, therefore the lodging offer is quite limited.
-However, you have the choice between a 3 star hotel and full-equipped apartments:
+However, you have the choice among 3 options:

 Montserrat, commonly known as “the magic mountain” hides multiple paths and trails.
-Some of them lead to the monastery but there are others in which the main goal is not to reach the Montserrat but to enjoy other views, the mountain needles and the nature.
+Some of them lead to the monastery, but there are others in which the main goal is not to reach Montserrat but to enjoy other views, the mountain needles and the nature.